diku-dk/futhark-website/blog/2021-08-05-half-precision-floats.md

 memory](https://www.khronos.org/registry/OpenCL/sdk/1.2/docs/man/xhtml/vload_half.html),
 even for those platforms that don't have `cl_khr_fp16`.
 This lets us load half-precision floats into single-precision scalars at quite high speed.
-I noticed about an order of magnitude difference compared to the hand-written conversion function.
+I observed about an order of magnitude difference compared to the hand-written conversion function.
 This is quite important, since for some reason, NVIDIA's OpenCL implementation does *not* support `cl_khr_fp16`, despite their GPUs being fully capable.